Thursday, October 10, 2024

 After seven kilometres of peaceful cruising, we had to start a blokvaart.
 You may remember this from the last post.
 It's when we have to be at the first of a series of bridges at a specific time and then we can go through all the subsequent bridges in the series.
 On the Moervaart, there are seven and it takes about two and a half hours to complete them all.

 Below are just some of the scenes we saw on route.
 Our bridge keeper was very efficient and kept us moving, although he was very friendly and it was a pleasure to see him getting ready for us as we approached each of the bridges.
-They're all delightfully old-fashioned, so it was a wonderful trip to Lokeren.
+They're all delightfully old-fashioned, so it was a wonderful trip.

 A beautiful lifting bridge for a former railway